NHSDigital/terraform-aws-backup/.github/CONTRIBUTING.md

 ### Documentation

 Update the documentation to reflect your changes.
 This includes updating the `README.md` and any relevant documentation files in the `docs/` directory.

-### Code of Conduct

-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project, you agree to abide by its terms.

 ## Getting Help